AbdouSam/pic32cpp/README.md

 ## Unit Testing

-all unit testing and located in the unittest folder, which is based on cpputest.
+all unit testing are located in the `unittest` folder, unit testing is based on cpputest.

-unittest folder has its own makefile.
-Any new source files added to tests must be added in the make file.
+`unittest` folder has its own makefile.
+Any new source files added to tests must be added in the makefile.

 `unitest` has `src` folder, which contains the source code of tests, and `support` folder that contains mocks and stubs